agcdtmr/2-wk-sprint-mini-project-for-junior-cloud-devops-engineer/README.md

 |             | - Present your project to colleagues, mentors, or peers                                          |
 |             | - Reflect on your learnings and note areas for improvement                                       |

-### Prerequisites:
-- AWS Account: Ensure you have an AWS account and appropriate permissions.
-- GitLab Account: Have an account on GitLab.

 ### Tips for a Junior DevOps Engineer: